 The impact of a role model is very important at this stage of development.
-Hero worship, identification with successful teams/players and a hunger for imaginative skills typify the mentality of this age.
+Hero worship, identification with successful teams/players, and hunger for imaginative skills typify the mentality of this age.
 This is a time of transition from self-centered to self-critical.
 Players of this age have a high arousal level in relation to the training of basic skills.
-This is the “golden age of learning” and the most important age for development of skill and love of the game.
-Demonstration is very important and the players learn best by “doing.”
+This is the “golden age of learning” and the most important age for the development of skill and love of the game.
+A demonstration is very important and the players learn best by “doing.”
 This is also an important time to introduce and teach principles of team play and teamwork.
 It is critical to establish discipline from the beginning.

 At this age it is important to find the right times for the athletes to learn to work through tough situations during a game, even if it means dropping a set or losing some points.
 The athletes need to have the opportunity to fail and grow from it.

 While the focus of this age group should be on maintaining balance and learning correct techniques, simple defensive tactics need to occur.
 The tactics need to be implemented and trained, but more importantly…explained.
 The more cerebral athletes become at an earlier age the better the chance for Volley Savvy athletes in the older age groups.
 Players should play a variety of positions with emphasis placed on player development first-team development second!

 - Positions: Even though at this age players will play a variety of positions, they should have a basic understanding of the roles and responsibilities of the setter, the left side hitter, middle hitter, and the libero.